 If you qualify for an award under the Jones Act, you may qualify for significant awards, including lost future earnings due to your injury, lost earnings while you were injured, medical expenses, retraining, and pain and suffering.

 Even if fault cannot be proven, you may be eligible to receive payment for Maintenance and Cure.
 “Maintenance” refers to payments for accommodations—like food and lodging—that you would have received from your employer if you were not injured.
-“Cure” includes all medical care and treatment, including hospitalization and medical care required by the injury.
+“Cure” includes all medical care and treatment, including hospitalization and medical care required by the maritime injury.

-The law office of Montagna Klein Camden will make sure every negligent party pays for your injuries.
+The maritime law office of Montagna Klein Camden will make sure every negligent party pays for your injuries.
 That’s the “No Boundaries” law practice we’re known for.

 Determining your legal rights and maximizing your recovery can be complicated.
 Your employer and their insurance company may try to quickly reach a settlement.
 Although their offer may sound good at the time, it’s very important that you do not settle.
 Don’t sign anything until speaking with a Jones Act attorney from Montagna Klein Camden.